-The VHF Radio Operator course is a 6-hour, theory-only course including exam, providing the necessary knowledge required to obtain the “Marine VHF Operator Qualification”.
+The Maritime Restricted Radio Operator Certificate course is a 8-hour, theory-only course including exam.
 Any person operating a maritime VHF radio must hold, as a minimum requirement, a Maritime VHF Radio Operator Certificate (unless transmitting in an emergency or a distress situation).

 Knowing how to use a maritime VHF radio correctly and with confidence is vital in the event of an emergency.
 This course covers the protocols that must be followed when communicating over the maritime radio network.

 Whilst this is an excellent stand-alone course, the VHF Radio Operator course is also a pre-requisite for the ‘Coastal Skipper’ and ‘Offshore Skipper’ courses, the more advanced Coastguard Boating Education qualifications.

 The course fee includes Coastguard registration and the basic course pack.

 - Common Features & Functions